ArnavJain0902/Linear-Circuits_TI-BYTE/README.md

-# TI BYTE Mentorship Program 2025 - QUCS Simulations
+# TI BYTE Mentorship Program 2025

 This repository contains weekly QUCS simulation assignments completed as part of the **BYTE (Build Your Technical Edge)** workshop conducted by **Texas Instruments** in 2025.